Overview of the Program:

 - Funding of Undergraduate Assistantship positions will come from the student employment budget already assigned to the department for the fiscal year.

 - If more than one proposal is submitted, please indicate order of preference.
-If no preference is given, the Undergraduate Assistantship Committee will preference the applications.
+If no preference is given, the UGA Committee will preference the applications.

 - Because the undergraduate program is also intended to offer students the opportunity to build their application and interviewing skills, all applicants should receive a personal interview with the supervisor directing their particular undergraduate assistantship.